Stationary Mean-Field Games of Singular Control under Knightian Uncertainty: Introduction

 \subsection{Our Results}

 In this paper, we study a class of stationary MFGs under model uncertainty, where the underlying state process is a general singularly controlled one-dimensional diffusion.
 More precisely, the representative agent optimally controls a real-valued It\^o-diffusion through a one-sided singular control in order to maximize an ergodic reward functional while is uncertain about the \textit{real-world model}.
-To take into account \textit{model uncertainty}, agent maximizes a long-time-average of the time-integral of a running profit function, net of the proportional costs of actions under the worst-case scenario probability measure.
+To take into account \textit{model uncertainty}, agent maximizes a long-time-average of the time-integral of a running profit function, net of the proportional reward of actions under the worst-case scenario probability measure.
 The latter can be addressed as a zero-sum game between the agent and an \textit{adverse player} (see, for instance, Cohen et. al.\ \cite{CohenHening}).
 The mean-field interaction is of scalar type and comes through a real-valued parameter denoted by $\theta$, which, at equilibrium, has to identify with a suitable generalized moment of the stationary distribution of the optimally controlled state process.
-From the economic point of view, $\theta$ can be thought of as a stationary price index arising from the aggregate productivity through an isoelastic demand function \`a la Spence-Dixit-Stiglitz (see pp.\ 7-8 in \cite{PDEinMacro}).
-We refer to Remark \ref{remark: benchmark example} below for details.
+From the economic point of view, $\theta$ can be interpreted as an aggregate index computed from the stationary distribution of the optimally controlled state.
+In reduced-form examples, this aggregate index may affect individual profitability through a decreasing profit multiplier; see Remarks \ref{remark: interpretation of benchmark remark} and \ref{remark: general reduced form profit}.